radulle/ngx-deploy-npm/docs/README_contributors.md

 ## Angular workspace

-To test the functionality on an Angular workspace we need to perform some manual operations
+To test the functionality on an Angular workspace, we need to perform some manual operations

 1. Build the project